TheoBourdais/ComputationalHypergraphDiscovery/src/README.md

 - matplotlib
 - NumPy
 - scipy
-- scikit-learn
+- JAX
 - networkx

+### Using pip

-You can install using pip:
+The code is available on PyPI and can be installed using pip:

 ```bash
 pip install ComputationalHypergraphDiscovery